damnshiok/indicator-yubi-gauth/README.md

 `sudo apt-get update`

-`sudo apt-get install yubikey-personalization-gui yubikey-personalization`
+`sudo apt-get install python-yubico yubikey-personalization-gui yubikey-personalization`

 Note: You have to make the python scripts executable by running `chmod +x script.py`